rails/actionpack-page_caching/README.md

 actionpack-page_caching
 =======================

-Static page caching for Action Pack (removed from core in Rails 4.0)
+Static page caching for Action Pack (removed from core in Rails 4.0).

+**NOTE:** It will continue to be maintained until Rails 5.

 Installation
 ------------